nkocsis27/Prefix-Tree/README.md

 COMMANDS
 insert(trie, st): inserts a string st into a non-empty trie trie.
 Returns either true or false indicating whether or not the insertion is successful.

-trieToList(trie): creates a list of strings in trie in increasing lexicographic order.
-You are not allowed to use any kind of sort methods to sort the list.
+trieToList(trie): creates a list of strings in trie in increasing lexicographic order. (traversal of tree not a sorting algorithm)

 largest(trie): returns the largest string in lexicographic order from the set of strings stored in trie.
 You can assume that trie is not empty.